a01669986/BIOL3070-Thomas/Warm-up-mosquitoes-TEMPLATE.md

 # ABSTRACT

-West Nile Virus (WNV) first entered the USA in 1999.
-It first appeared in New York.
+West Nile Virus (WNV) first entered the USA in 1999 in New York, USA.
 WNV requires a mosquito vector and is mostly transmitted from an infected bird and transmitted through a mosquito to new bird.
 This study examined the abundence of host species present in Salt Lake City, Utah.
-Mosquitoes in this area were collected and their most recent blood meal was acquired.
-DNA was extracted then amplified using PCR.
-The DNA was then sequenced to find the host species.
+Mosquitoes in this area were collected and the DNA from their most recent blood meal was amplified with PCR and the DNA was then sequenced.
 Using this data, barplots were created of blood meal ID by trap locations for WNV negative and positive mosquito pools.
 These showed that there was a higher rate of blood meals taken from House finches in WNV positive areas than negative.
 Generalized Linear Modeling was ran, showing that as the number of mosquito blood meals taken from the House Finch increases so does the rate of infection for WNV.
-This data indicates that the rate of WNV positive pools does correlate with the density of the House Finch population.

 # BACKGROUND